farrah1/YDAC/README.md

 4. Friday May 18th, 2018 York Civic Centre Council Chambers, 6:00 – 9:00pm
 5. Saturday May 19th, 2018 North York Civic Centre Council Chambers, 10:00am – 3:00pm

-Application: <link>
+Application: TBD

 # Duration:

-Training: 2 hours a week for the first 5 weeks
+Training: 3 hours a week for the first 12 weeks

-Site Visit: 1 day 5 hours
+Site Visit: 1 day

-Project work: 6-8 hours of work a week including 3 hours meeting once a week
+Project work: 6-8 hours of work a week including 3 hours meeting once a week for 9 weeks

-Discussion: <slack channel>
+Demo Day: 1 day

 # Learning Outcomes:
 - All members will be able to identify ethical considerations in situations where Technology and Design is used